gitlabhq/gitlab-runner/docs/executors/docker.md

 NOTE: **Note:**
 The image you choose to run your build in via `image` directive must have a working shell in its operating system `PATH`.
-Supported shells are `sh` or `bash` for Linux, `cmd` or PowerShell for Windows.
+Supported shells are `sh` or `bash` for Linux, and PowerShell for Windows.
 GitLab Runner cannot execute a command using the underlying OS system calls (like `exec`).

 ## The `services` keyword